Quick Tips for Everyday Activities

 put your eye right at the top of the magnifier.
 To prevent back strain,

 Slide the magnifier across the page without lifting it up as

-As a Metrorail train enters each station, the train operator announces
+As a Metrorail train enters each station,

 the train's line and destination on the train's P.A. system, so you can